Auditions

 VIDEO AUDITIONS

-We are accepting video auditions.
-Please submit your video audition by Wednesday, May 29th at 10:00 pm to be considered.
+Please submit your video audition by Saturday, January 3rd at 11:59 pm to be considered.
 Late submissions will not be accepted.

 CALLBACKS

-Callbacks will be by invitation only and held Saturday, June 1st from 9:00 am - 1:00 pm.
+Callbacks will be by invitation only and held Wednesday, January 7th from 7:00 pm - 10:00 pm.
+Callbacks will be held at the same location as auditions.

 SIGN UPS